tulios/icosmith-rails/README.md

 ## Configuration

+Create a `config/icosmith` directory in your Rails application.
+This directory should have 2 files:

+   * `manifest.json`.
+It should contain the font configurations, like the example on this project's root;
-Add a `config/icosmith.yml` file to your application, like the template on this project.
-Change the parameters according to your project. `generate_fonts_url` is Icosmith's post URL.
+   * `icosmith.yml`.
+Copy the example file from this project's root and change the parameters according to your project. `generate_fonts_url` is Icosmith's post URL.

-Alternatively, you can configure each parameter individually.
+You can also configure each parameter individually.
 Just call `Icosmith.configure` with a block:

     Icosmith.configure do |config|
       config.generate_fonts_url = "http://new-url.com"